stacksjs/vite-plugin-local/docs/usage.md

 })
 ```

-To learn more, head over to the [documentation](https://docs.stackjs.org/).
+To read about all of the available config options, check out the [config](/config) part of our documentation.